schroederjan/Time-Series-Prediction-Infrastructure/airflow/README.md

 # Time Series Prediction Infrastructure - Airflow
-> This is part 3 of the deep dive into the project
+> This is the optional part 3 of the deep dive into the project

 ## Table of contents
 * [Introduction](#introduction)